hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 ### Hardware Requirements

-The instance running the agent will have varying resource requirements depending on the workspace being run.
-Memory, CPU and disk space should be monitored on the agent instance and adjusted accordingly.
+The host running the agent will have varying resource requirements depending on the workspace being run.
+A host for an agent can be a dedicated or shared cloud instance, virtual machine, bare metal server, or a container.
+Memory, CPU and disk space should be monitored and adjusted accordingly as usage and performance will vary upon the workspaces being executed.
 The specs below are provided as a reference.
-Depending on the type of environment you deploy to, the name of your instance may vary.
+Depending on the type of environment you deploy to, the name of your instance type may vary.

 * At least 4GB of free disk space
   * Each run requires the agent to temporarily store local copies of the tarred repository, extracted repository, state file, any providers or modules, and the Terraform binary itself.